History of the Mayaca at Hontoon Island

 Research indicates that the Mayaca lived along the river for well over 12,000 years before Spanish explorers encountered them in the late 16th century.

-A tribe of hunter-fisher-gatherers, situating themselves along the river allowed them to have plentiful access to fish, freshwater snails which were a staple, and other marine creatures as a source of food.
+A tribe of hunter-fisher-gatherers, situating themselves along the river allowed them to have plentiful access to fish, freshwater snails that were a staple and other marine creatures as a source of food.

 Artifacts and remnants of the Mayaca can still be seen on the island.
 A large shell midden can be found along the shore, along with fragments of pottery and wood carvings.

 A shell midden is a mound of shells, bones and other debris discarded by the early inhabitants of the area.
 Created over time, a midden contains many layers of debris.
 This layered site is a preserved record of the people who once lived here.

 In the 1500s, Spanish Conquistadors founded the city of St. Augustine, and they built a series of missions throughout North Florida.
 One of those missions is said to have existed here on the island.

 After the Second Seminole War, settlers formed homesteads along the St. Johns River.
 Their survival depended on fishing and hunting wild game, along with raising cattle and growing crops like citrus, sugar cane, corn, cotton and sweet potatoes.